 Research Discussions Off-Campus

-In general, the majority of exchanges between researchers off-campus can go forward without the requirement of an export license where the sole purpose of the meeting is to present research findings that have been or are intended to be published provided they do not concern detailed information regarding defense articles that are found on the Munitions List.
+In general, the majority of exchanges between researchers off-campus can go forward without the requirement of an export license where there is no exchange of export controlled information such as presentation of research findings that have been or are intended to be published.
 International conferences and/or presentations of research such as in meetings between researchers and industry which are limited to published or publishable research are covered by the "publicly available/public domain" exclusions provided by the regulations, and no export license is needed when these discussions take place during participation in these conferences.
-However, where there is the possibility of exchange with a foreign national or foreign entity of technical information not yet published regarding a defense article found on the Munitions List, the researchers should be aware of the following:
+However, where there is the possibility of exchange with a foreign national or foreign entity of technical information not yet published regarding a defense article found on the US Munitions List, the researchers should be aware of the following:

 The International Traffic in Arms (ITAR) regulations only permit unlicensed export of: